CoPeCOMET/Coastal-Data/DataBlogTemplate.md

 author_title: YOUR POSITION AND/OR YOUR INSTITUTION/AGENCY/ETC
 author_url: YOUR WEBSITE/TWITTER/ETC/A WAY A USER WOULD FIND OUT HOW TO CONTACT YOU
 author_image_url: AN IMAGE OF YOU,OR AN AVATAR
-image: AN IMAGE RELATED TO THE DATASET (A URL)
 tags: [data, general, marsh, dune, beach, built environment, people, ecosystem, morphodynamics, ecomorphodynamics, time, space, infrastructure, lagoon, bay]
 ---